Explicit Runge-Kutta Methods with Multiquadric and Inverse Multiquadric Radial Basis Functions: Conclusions

 \section{Conclusions}

-In this study, we introduced MQ-RBF and IMQ-RBF-based Runge-Kutta methods, which demonstrate improved accuracy orders compared to classical Runge-Kutta schemes.
-A detailed analysis of convergence behavior, stability regions, and local convergence order was conducted.
+In this study, we have introduced MQ-RBF and IMQ-RBF-based Runge-Kutta methods, which demonstrate improved accuracy orders compared to classical Runge-Kutta schemes.
+A detailed analysis of the convergence behavior, stability regions, and local convergence order was performed through five numerical tests.
 The results indicate that although the IMQ-RBF method incurs higher computational complexity, it consistently outperforms the MQ-RBF method in terms of both numerical error and convergence order.
-However, implementing fourth-stage, fifth-order Runge-Kutta methods with MQ and IMQ radial basis functions (RBFs) on standard CPU architectures presents significant memory challenges, complicating the search for optimal shape parameters.
-To address these limitations, the development of memory-efficient MQ and IMQ RBF-based fourth-order, five-stage Runge-Kutta methods is currently underway and will be presented in future work.
+Furthermore, implementing fourth-stage, fifth-order Runge-Kutta methods with MQ and IMQ radial basis functions (RBFs) on standard CPU architectures presents significant memory challenges, complicating the search for optimal shape parameters.
+To address these limitations, the development of memory-efficient MQ and IMQ RBF-based fourth-order, five-stage Runge-Kutta methods is currently underway and will be presented in future work.\\